 Setting up a web store can seem intimidating, even for experienced users, but Weebly does its best to break the job down into manageable tasks.

 Adding products doesn't have to involve manually entering them one by one.
 You can import an existing product catalog from Etsy, Shopify, Square or generic CSV, more functionality than you'll get with many specialist e-commerce platforms.
 And you can export your catalog to CSV, too, which is good news if you ever decide to leave Weebly and take your store somewhere else.

 The store has plenty of features.
-You can sell physical products, digital downloads or services.
-You're able to set up current and sale prices, assign a weight, mark something as tax-exempt, or define your own extremely configurable product options (you can set up dropdown lists, give multiple choices, allow color choices or text input).
+You can deal with physical products, digital downloads, services, donations, memberships, events, and there’s even a special section for ‘prepared food and beverages’.
+You're able to set up current and sale prices, assign a weight, mark something as tax-exempt, or define your own extremely configurable product options (you can set up dropdown lists, give multiple choices, allow colour choices or text input).

 Shipping tools are very flexible.
 You can set up as many shipping regions as you need, each with your choice of countries, and each region can have its shipping charges based on a flat rate, item quantity, product weight or the order total, with the possibility to offer free shipping under certain circumstances (the order being more than a fixed price).